A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

 \subsection{Uncertainty Quantification}

 Bayesian deep learning models capture predictive uncertainty in regression task by producing a probabilistic output.
 As described in Section \ref{section:BDL}, we use variational inference to produce an ensemble of predictions for each sample, then compute unbiased estimates of the first and second moments of the predictive distribution at each pixel.
-From the second moment, the standard deviation expresses the magnitude of predictive uncertainty.
-From MAIAC, uncertainty generally grows in proportion to surface brightness \cite{maiac2}.
-This is also observed in emulator uncertainty width (Figure \ref{figure:UQ}).
+From the second moment, the standard deviation expresses the magnitude of predictive uncertainty at each location.

 We assess the quality of the uncertainty measurements by evaluating the uncertainty calibration, or whether the model captures the uncertainty in observed data.
-We compare the model's predictive distribution to the observed values by evaluating the frequency of residuals lying in various probability thresholds within the predicted distribution \cite{kendall2017uncertainties}.
-Figure \ref{figure:UQ} presents each model's uncertainty calibration.
+We compare the model's predictive distribution to the observed values by evaluating the frequency of residuals lying in various probability thresholds within the predicted distribution \cite{kendall2017uncertainties} (Figure \ref{figure:UQ}).
 A perfectly calibrated model, which captures the distribution of the observed data, would match the 1:1 line.
 All three models underestimate uncertainty to some extent, meaning they are overconfident in their predictions.
 Of the three, DCVDSR has most well-calibrated uncertainty.

+While quantification of uncertainty in deep learning makes a step toward more informed use of artificial intelligence models, interpretability remains a key challenge in earth science and other domains.
+Alternatives to dropout, such as Bayes by Backprop, have exhibited comparable performance in recent years \cite{blundell2015weight}.
+Further theoretical development and experimentation with practical applications will improve the trustworthiness of AI.